 Foot mounted machines should be mounted to a rigid foundation to prevent excessive vibration.
 Shims may be used if location is uneven.
 Flange mounted machines should be properly seated and aligned.
-Note: If improper rotation direction is detrimental to the load, check rotation direction prior to coupling the load to premature bearing failure or shaft breakage.
+Note: If improper rotation direction is detrimental to aligned, check rotation direction prior to coupling the load to the load, check the motor shaft.

+premature bearing failure or shaft breakage.
 Direct coupled machines should be carefully aligned and the shaft should rotate freely without binding.
 For V-belt drive, mount the sheave pulley close to the motor housing.
 Allow clearance for end to end movement of the motor shaft.
 Do not overtighten belts as this may cause